edenreich/engineering-blog/posts/design-first-approach.md

 date: 'May 12 2024'
 thumbnail: 'openapi.png'
 tags: 'openapi, api, sdl'
-excerpt: "Explore why a shift from code annotations to plain OpenAPI Specification (OAS) enhances API design and development processes."
+excerpt: 'Explore why a shift from code annotations to plain OpenAPI Specification (OAS) enhances API design and development processes.'
 draft: false
 ---

 In the dynamic world of software development, where methodologies and tools are continually evolving to improve efficiency, maintainability, and scalability, the OpenAPI Specification (OAS) stands out as a critical standard for designing and documenting RESTful APIs.
 Traditionally, developers have implemented APIs using code-first approaches, often embedding Swagger annotations directly into their codebases.
 However, there is a growing trend towards adopting a design-first methodology, where APIs are meticulously designed using plain OpenAPI Specification files prior to any coding.
 This article delves into the rationale behind this shift, emphasizing the myriad benefits of using plain OAS to generate both code and documentation over the traditional method of embedding Swagger annotations in the code.

 Let's look on an example, let's say I've built a router in Go and I want to generate out of my code the docs, this code might looks like this:

 ```golang
 // ShowAccount godoc
 // @Summary      Show an account